kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 ## 3. App Server Set-up

-Additional prerequisites for the App server:
+The second EC2 will host the banking app.
+The following requirements must be installed in order to ensure the application is deployed properly.

 - Install software-properties-common: `sudo apt install -y software-properties-common`
 - Add the deadsnakes repository for Python 3.7: `sudo add-apt-repository -y ppa:deadsnakes/ppa`
 - Install Python 3.7: `sudo apt install -y python3.7`
-- Set up a Python 3.7 virtual environment: `sudo apt install -y python3.7-venv`
+- Install Python 3.7 virtual environment: `sudo apt install -y python3.7-venv`

 ## 4. File Transfer and Execution (Jenkinsfilev1)

 As previously mentioned, `setup.sh` must be copied to the App server since the application won't be hosted on the Jenkins server.
 This step becomes part of the Jenkins pipeline, automating changes on both servers.
+The following script was created and installed in the Jenkins

 - Copy `setup.sh` to the App server: `scp /var/lib/jenkins/workspace/Deployment_5_main/setup.sh ubuntu@AppIP:/home/ubuntu`
 - SSH into the App server and run the setup script: `ssh ubuntu@App.IP 'bash -s </home/ubuntu/setup.sh'`